Playground Surfacing

 The Consumer Product Safety Commission (CPSC) estimates that 500,000 injuries occur on playgrounds each year, and 44% of these injuries are caused by falls.
 Proper safety surfacing reduces the risk of serious head injury and is required under most playground equipment.

 But that’s not all.
-Surfacing is also important for ensuring accessibility and inclusivity.
+Surfacing is also important for promoting accessibility and inclusivity.
 The right playground surface can make your commercial playground compliant with Americans with Disabilities Act (ADA) guidelines, but designing an inclusive playground means going a step above and creating a surface that children of all capabilities can easily navigate.

-When choosing playground material, you’ll need to consider your budget, the size of your playground, the type of play equipment in your space, and how your play area will be used.
+When choosing playground floor material, you’ll need to consider your budget, the size of your playground, the type of play equipment in your space, and how your play area will be used.
 If you are unsure, the play professionals at Little Tikes Commercial are happy to assist you!

 Jump to a specific section to learn more: